throughputer/grafword-sso-starter-web-app/README.md

      - **Follow these steps to configure and launch your EC2 instance:**

        a. **Configure your instance:**
+          - Name your instance
           - Choose an AMI: Select a machine with a Ubuntu OS, such as Ubuntu Server 20.04 LTS.
           - Select an Instance Type: Choose `t2.micro` (eligible for the AWS Free Tier).

           - **Add/Create a Key Pair:**
             - Create a new key pair.
-You can name it `grafword_spa.pem` [How to create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#having-ec2-create-your-key-pair).
+You can name it `grafword_spa` [How to create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#having-ec2-create-your-key-pair).
             - Download the `.pem` file.
 After clicking `Create Key Pair`," the `.pem` file will be automatically downloaded to your default download folder.
 You can move it to your .ssh folder:

               ```bash